Who We Are

 Maria Teresa Fumagalli Beonio Brocchieri serves as professor of Medieval philosophy at Milan University.
 Her publications include: Il pensiero politico medievale (Laterza, 2004), and Federico II.
 Ragione e fortuna (Laterza, 2005).

-Nina zu Fürstenberg is the founder and the director of Reset-Dialogues on Civilizations Foundation.
+Nina zu Fürstenberg is the founder and Chair of Reset-Dialogues on Civilizations Foundation.
 She has been focusing for years on the study of Islam and on the promotion of intercultural dialogue, both working as a journalist for the cultural magazine «Reset».
 She edited Euro-Islam.
 L’integrazione mancata by Bassam Tibi, Lumi dell’Islam.
 Nove intellettuali musulmani parlano di libertà and Europa laica e puzzle religioso with Krzysztof Michalski.
 She is the author of Chi ha paura di Tariq Ramadan.
 L’Europa di fronte al riformismo islamico, also German version (2008, Herder Verlag).

 Timothy Garton Ash is a Professor of European Studies in the University of Oxford, Isaiah Berlin Professorial Fellow at St Antony’s College, Oxford, and a Senior Fellow at the Hoover Institution, Stanford University.
 He has received several honours and awards.
 He is a regular contributor to the New York Review Books.
 Among his books: Free World (2004); and, most recently, Facts are Subversive: Political Writing from a Decade without a Name (2009).